Board Minutes – September 30, 2020

 - Ms. Lacy Alison, Program Manager, NOAA National Sea Grant College Program

 Chairman Clark called the meeting to order at 10:01 am.
-A roll call was conducted to see if there were a quorum.
-DeVoe acknowledged a quorum.
+A roll call was conducted to see if there was a quorum.
+Mr. DeVoe acknowledged a quorum.
 President Clark continued with the meeting.
 Susan Lovelace asked permission from the Board Chair to record the meeting.
-President Clark asked if the public media was informed of the Board Meeting, and if there were?
-Was there any media present on the call?
-Rick, answered, no. President Clark thanked everyone for being on the virtual meeting.
-He them invited staff to introduce themselves.
+President Clark asked if the public media was informed of the Board Meeting, and if there were any media representatives present on the call.
+Mr. DeVoe answered no. President Clark thanked everyone for being on the virtual meeting.
+He invited the staff to introduce themselves.
 President Clark asked for the approval of the agenda.
 The Board unanimously approved the agenda; Dr. David DeCenzo 1st motion; 2nd motion by Robert Boyles.

 2. Review/Approval of Minutes of December 10, 2019 Meeting